-- Institution signs SELF Participation Agreement with the Office. - The institution must certify the applicant is accepted for enrollment or is currently enrolled, is making satisfactory academic progress (SAP), and has met the Maximum Effort Test.
-The cost of attendance less other sources of financial aid or educational loans must be greater than or equal to the amount of the requested loan. - The Office conducts an automated review of the cosigner's credit to see if the credit meets the SELF requirements.
+- Institution signs SELF Participation Agreement with the Office regarding the institution's responsibilities as they relate specifically to the SELF program.
+Responsibilities may be different than for other financial aid programs offered through the Office. - The institution must certify the applicant is accepted for enrollment or is currently enrolled, is making Satisfactory Academic Progress (SAP), and has met the Maximum Effort Test.
+The Cost of Attendance (COA) less Other Financial Assistance (OFA) must be greater than or equal to the amount of the requested loan. - The Office conducts an automated review of the cosigner's credit to see if the credit meets the SELF requirements.
 If the credit is unsatisfactory or insufficient credit exists, the loan is denied. - Borrowers and cosigners will be notified electronically if their application is denied.
-If the denial occurs after institution certification, institutions using CommonLine will receive notification through a response file. - If the cosigner's credit is satisfactory and other eligibility criteria are met the loan is approved and sent to Firstmark for disbursement. - Borrowers and cosigners receive an email link to the final disclosure which indicates the approved amount of the loan. - For loans approved at a lower amount than certified by the institution, institutions using CommonLine will receive notification of the reduced amount through a response file. - If the SELF Loan is disbursed by check, the check will be mailed to the institution and made jointly payable to the student and the institution. - If the institution wants disbursements sent electronically the institution must contact the Office for the EFT contract. - Prior to disbursing the SELF funds to the student, a representative of the institution must verify that the student's enrollment is at least half-time and the student is maintaining SAP.
+If the denial occurs after institution certification, institutions using CommonLine will receive notification through a response file. - If the cosigner's credit is satisfactory and other eligibility criteria are met, the loan is approved and sent to Aspire for disbursement. - Borrowers and cosigners receive an email link to the final disclosure which indicates the approved amount of the loan. - For loans approved at a lower amount than certified by the institution, institutions using CommonLine will receive notification of the reduced amount through a response file. - If the SELF Loan is disbursed by check, the check will be mailed to the institution and made jointly payable to the student and the institution. - If the institution wants disbursements sent electronically the institution should contact the iLink. - Prior to disbursing the SELF funds to the student, a representative of the institution must verify that the student's enrollment is at least half-time and the student is maintaining SAP.
 Included in Appendix D is a Disbursement Checklist. - The owner of the institution cannot certify loan applications.